The pool coping is the horizontal capstone that sits at the top edge of the pool.

-The coping can be made from different materials such as aluminum, stone, concrete, vinyl resin, stamped steel that has been electrostatically painted.
+The coping can be made from different materials such as aluminum, stone, concrete, vinyl resin, and stamped steel that has been electrostatically painted.

-They are also available in several different styles of which PVC bullnose is arguably the most popular for the vinyl lining.
+They are also available in several different styles, of which PVC bullnose is arguably the most popular for the vinyl lining.